protocolbuffers/protocolbuffers.github.io/content/reference/ruby/ruby-generated.md

 You may assign either a number or a symbol to an enum field.
-When reading the value back, it will be a symbol if the enum value is known, or a number if it is unknown.
-Since **proto3** uses open enum semantics, any number may be assigned to an enum field, even if it was not defined in the enum.
+When reading the value back, it will be a symbol if the enum value is known, or a number if it is not.

+With `OPEN` enums, which proto3 uses, any integer value can be assigned to the enum, even if that value is not defined in the enum.

 ```ruby
 message.bar = 0